Entanglemons: Cross-platform protected qubits from entanglement: Hardware Implementations of Entanglemon Qubits

 To finalize the entanglemon construction in such a platform, we propose the two lowest energy bound states of the skyrmion as the low energy doublet.
 The barrier to such a proposal is obtaining a well separated doublet of such bound states that are gapped (rendering the skyrmion metastable) and lie below the magnon-continuum.
 Such conditions are already met for the case of a spin skyrmion in chiral magnets as shown in \cite{skyrmmodes,quantskyrm} for reasonably high magnetic fields (small skyrmions) where a doublet comprising the translational mode and the elliptic deformation mode of the skyrmion form a well separated doublet suitable for the qubit basis states.
 We leave a detailed characterization of $\mathbb{C}$P(3) skyrmion internal modes including material specific considerations for future work.

 Our entanglemon construction from the internal modes of a skyrmion provides a proposal to form protected qubits in graphene, and possibly in other graphene-based moire platforms where a variety of pseudospin-like flavours emerge \cite{cao2018correlated,cao2018unconventional,khalaf2021charged,khalaf2022baby,kwan2022skyrmions,chatterjee2020symmetry}.
+Further, the presence and control of such skyrmions could be established via recently developed magnon scattering properties in such platforms \cite{chakrabortymagnon}.